abdalaosama/Avatar-gen/README.md

 # Avatar-gen Final Project
 <hr>
-pre-requirments:
+pre-requirments:<br>
  - node v14.16.0 (or newer)

-to run please do the following:
+to run please do the following:<br>
-1 - register a discord app throught the developer portal (https://discord.com/developers/applications)
+1 - register a discord app throught the developer portal (https://discord.com/developers/applications)<br>

 2 - add the callback URL to the discord app. ( the link that the user will be redirected to after access is granted)